akaleeroy/collapse-lingo/collapse-lingo-meta.md

 ### Imprecise terms and proposed terms

 Some terms aren't the best fit for the concept they're meant to put across.
-Others designate new categories that haven't yet got a name but would warrant one.
+Others designate new notions that haven't yet got a name but would warrant one.

 Mark them with a <kbd>Identify / Coin</kbd> tag.